Parent? Boss? Business owners who hire their teens are both

 Carder didn’t doubt her decision to fire her daughter; she was resolute about standing by her company’s values.
 As a mother, though, Carder was fuming.
 But when she got home, Amanda said, “Mom before you say anything, I apologize.
 I was disrespectful.
 You were giving me an opportunity and support and I was wrong.”

-Smith, who says giving feedback is an integral part of her Fort Collins, Colorado-based business, was shocked that no one talked to her, or to her son.
+Smith, who said giving feedback is an integral part of her Fort Collins, Colo.-based business, was shocked that no one talked to her, or to her son.
 That was a hard lesson for her.

-"I think that everyone wanted working here to not be a negative experience" for Jordan, Smith says.
-"My mistake was not checking in with the people who were working with him."
+“I think that everyone wanted working here to not be a negative experience” for Jordan, Smith said.
+“My mistake was not checking in with the people who were working with him.”

-Before an owner's child starts work, the boss must set expectations for everyone in the business, and also let them know that there won't be any repercussions if they have to write up or report the teen, says David Lewis, CEO of OperationsInc, a human resources provider based in Norwalk, Connecticut.
+Before an owner’s child starts work, the boss must set expectations for everyone in the business, and also let them know that there won’t be any repercussions if they have to write up or report the teen, said David Lewis, CEO of OperationsInc, a human resources provider based in Norwalk, Conn.

-"An owner needs to say, 'you have to make sure that if there are any issues or concerns that you come to me," says Lewis.
-He's a veteran of being an owner/boss/parent; both his children worked in his company.
+“An owner needs to say, ‘You have to make sure that if there are any issues or concerns that you come to me,’ ” said Lewis.
+He’s a veteran of being an owner/boss/parent; both his children worked in his company.

 Although Mike Young encouraged managers of his Freddy’s Frozen Custard & Steakburgers stores in Iowa to hold his children accountable, staffers still felt that “this is the owner’s kid.
 I’m not going to write them up.”